Comox-Helmcken Greenway

 Reports and documents

-Maps and details of the proposed Section 1 design
+Maps and details of the Section 1 design

-Section 1 of the Greenway includes Comox and Helmcken streets in the West End (between Stanley Park and Hornby Street), and will be a cycling and walking route.
+Section 1 of the Greenway includes Comox and Helmcken streets in the West End (between Stanley Park and Hornby Street).
+It is a walking and cycling route.
+Section 1 of the Greenway was completed in June 2013.

 Area Map with design details